-Can a shared ownership scheme be your best chance of getting a foot on the property ladder?
+Can shared ownership mortgages be your best chance of getting a foot on the property ladder?

 As house prices keep rising, opportunities for first-time buyers to get a leg up on the property ladder appear to be harder to come by.